EOSC-synergy/mypipline.sqaaas/README.md

 * [pytest](https://docs.pytest.org/en/latest/) helps you write better programs.
 * [GNU Make](https://www.gnu.org/software/make/) is a tool which controls the generation of executables and other non-source files of a program from the program's source files.

+## License

+Copyright © 2021 HIFIS Software <support@hifis.net>

+This work is licensed under the following license(s):
+* Everything else is licensed under [GPL-3.0-or-later](LICENSES/GPL-3.0-or-later.txt)

+Please see the individual files for more accurate information.

+> **Hint:** We provided the copyright and license information in accordance to the [REUSE Specification 3.0](https://reuse.software/spec/).